-- a. inform the Radiographers Registration Board within 7 days if you have been convicted of a criminal offence.
-You must also inform the Board if you have been given an 'adult caution' by An Garda Síochána or a caution from the police in another country - b. inform the Radiographers Registration Board within 7 days if your employer or another body has suspended you or placed restrictions on your practice because of concerns about your conduct or competence - c. co-operate with any investigations or formal inquiry into your professional conduct, the professional conduct of others, or the care or services provided to a service user - d. practise in the name(s) under which you are registered and always use your CORU registration number when representing yourself as a registered Radiographer or Radiation Therapist - e. include your CORU registration number in all certificates, reports or other formal documents for which you are responsible, and in any information that you publish about your practise or services - f. if you change your name, address or employment, notify the Registration Board concerned, as soon as is practicable.
+a. inform the Speech and Language Therapists Registration Board within 7 days if you have been convicted of a criminal offence.
+You must also inform the Board if you have been given an 'adult caution' by An Garda Síochána or a caution from the police in another country

+- b. inform the Speech and Language Therapists Registration Board within 7 days if your employer or another body has suspended you or placed restrictions on your practice because of concerns about your conduct or competence - co-operate with any investigations or formal inquiry into your professional conduct, the professional conduct of others, or the care or services provided to a service user - d. practise in the name(s) under which you are registered and always use your CORU registration number when representing yourself as a registered Speech and Language Therapist - e. include your CORU registration number in all certificates, reports or other formal documents for which you are responsible, and in any information that you publish about your practise or services - f. if you change your name, address or employment, notify the Registration Board concerned, as soon as is practicable.